wattsjmichael/worlds-documentation/docs/meshes-materials-import/How to Use LODs to Boost Your World’s Performance.md

-# How to Use LODs to Boost Your World’s Performance
+# How to use LODs to boost your world’s performance
 *Leverage the Level of Detail (LOD) system to create stunning worlds that run smoothly on all devices.* In this hands-on Build-Along, MHCP mentor MKE_TheGuru gives you the essential tips and tricks for LOD optimization.
 Learn how to decimate your models in Blender and configure LODs in Horizon Worlds to balance high-fidelity detail with high-performance gameplay.
 <iframe width="969" height="554" src="https://www.youtube.com/embed/sEst76f6pr8" title="Build-Along: LOD Lab - Big Detail, Small Performance Costs with MKE_TheGuru" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>